 After School Care is offered throughout the year from the end of the school day to 6 pm.
 Core After School Program activities include peer tutoring, computer time and outdoor playtime.
 This extended daycare program is provided to our families free of charge.

 Celebrating student artwork and musical talents are important at Sacred Heart.
 Gallery Night, an annual event in May, showcases student artwork throughout the school year and musical performances.
 Middle School students put on a musical each year in the spring.
-Previous musicals have been Alice In Wonderland, Singin' in the Rain, Peter Pan, Annie Get Your Gun, and Lion King Jr.
+Previous musicals have been Alice In Wonderland, Singin' in the Rain, Peter Pan, Annie Get Your Gun, Lion King Jr., and Joseph and the Amazing Technicolor Dreamcoat.

 Nearly half of our student body participates in athletics after school.
 Sacred Heart offers football, golf, volleyball, soccer, softball, basketball, cross country, baseball and track.